 RULE 1.
-MASSACHUSETTS AUTOMOBILE INSURANCE POLICY - ELIGIBILITY
+ELIGIBILITY

-All individually owned vehicles registered under the Massachusetts Compulsory Motor Vehicle Law and rated in accordance with this Manual may be written on the AIB Massachusetts Automobile Insurance Policy.
+All individually owned vehicles registered under the Massachusetts Compulsory Motor Vehicle Law that are eligible for private passenger motor vehicle insurance under the rules of the Massachusetts Automobile Insurance Plan (MAIP) may be rated in accordance with this manual and written on the Commonwealth Automobile Reinsurers (CAR) Massachusetts Automobile Insurance Policy.